Channel sounding: Problem statement & basics

 To characterize the propagation path between each transmitter element and each receiver element, engineers transmit a broadband multi-tone test signal.
 The transmitter's continuous periodic test sequence arrives at the receiver, and is correlated with the original sequence.
 This impulse-like auto correlation function is called channel impulse response (CIR).
 By obtaining the transfer function of CIR, we can make an estimation of the channel environment and improve the performance.

 Description of existing approaches

-MIMO Vector Channel Sounder
+MIMO vector channel sounder

 Based on multiple antennas at both transmitters and receivers, a MIMO vector channel sounder can effectively collect the propagation direction at both ends of the connection and significantly improve resolution of the multiple path parameters.

-K-D model of wave propagation
+K–D model of wave propagation

 Engineers model wave propagation as a finite sum of discrete, locally planar waves instead of a ray tracing model.
 This reduces computation and lowers requirements for optics knowledge.
 The waves are considered planar between the transmitters and the receivers.
 Two other important assumptions are: